donalharrison/cosm_campaign_setting/worlds/aerdth/galimas/culture.md

 # Note
 The section is still in-progress. . .

+## Religion
+Worhsip in Galimas is focused on the Celestial bodies of Aerdth and its Axiom Worlds, along with heroes of the Empire that are posthumously exalted as demigods.

 ## Deliberations of the Second Age of Galimas
 #### Principles of the Stormcrow & its Citizens